 What exactly is Pulse Width Modulation? how does PWM motor control work, and what does a PWM circuit look like?
 On this page we’ll go into a bit of detail to explain the theory and practise of PWM motor control.

 To control the speed of a d.c. motor we need a variable voltage d.c. power source.
-However if you take a 12v motor and switch on the power to it, the motor will start to speed up: motors do not respond immediately so it will take a small time to reach full speed.
-If we switch the power off sometime before the motor reaches full speed, then the motor will start to slow down.
+If we take a motor and switch on the power to it, the motor will start to speed up, if we switch the power off sometime before the motor reaches full speed, then the motor will start to slow down.
 If we switch the power on and off quickly enough, the motor will run at some speed part way between zero and full speed.
 This is exactly what a p.w.m. controller does: it switches the motor on in a series of pulses.
 To control the motor speed it varies (modulates) the width of the pulses – hence Pulse Width Modulation.

 A PWM motor control circuit